pippinbarr/cart263-2021/topics/voices/annyang.md

 ### Listing voice commands

-For now, let's just notice that there's a specific format for telling annyang! what commands to listen for.
+There's a specific format for telling annyang! what commands to listen for, demonstrated in the simple example...

 ```javascript
 var commands = {